 Coos Bay Harbor Safety Committee

-Meetings are held monthly on the second Tuesday of every month.
+Meetings are held monthly on the third Tuesday of every month.

 Port of Coos Bay Conference Room

 Suite 230 125 W. Central AVE, Coos Bay, Oregon 97420

 The Coos Bay Harbor Safety Committee (CBHSC) is a volunteer committee comprised of industry stakeholders; local, state and federal agencies; and waterway user groups to help improve local coordination and leadership within the nation's ports.
 The committee was created under the recommendation of the Interagency Committee for the Maritime Transportation System (ICMTS) and the MTS National Advisory Council (MRSNAC) which were created following a report to congress from the Maritime Transportation System (MTS) Task Force in September of 1999.
 The Task Force was appointed to assess the adequacy of the nation's marine transportation system.

 The purpose of the CBHSC is to recommend actions to improve the safety, security, mobility and environmental protection of Coos Bay and its waterways through: